FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Results

-\textbf{Tensor Shape and Structure (TSS):} \tool\ detected two cases with potential faults in the TSS category.
-The model converter introduced a \texttt{Transpose} node in these two cases to address the difference in ID so that subsequent nodes use inputs with the correct dimension.
-However, in these two cases getting to the correct input dimension with the \texttt{Transpose} node was not adequate.
-This occurred due to similar sized dimensions within tensors, like the third and fourth dimension within an example tensor with shape \texttt{(1, 3, 224, 224)}, where it is possible to incorrectly transpose dimensions of the same size that result in a different structure from what is intended.
+\textbf{Tensor Shape and Structure (TSS):} \tool\ detected three cases with potential faults in the TSS category.
+The model converter introduced a \texttt{Transpose} node in these two cases to address the difference in ID, so that subsequent nodes use inputs with the correct dimension.
+However, in these two cases achieving the correct input dimension by using the \texttt{Transpose} node was not adequate.
+This occurred due to similarly sized dimensions within tensors, like the third and fourth dimension within an example tensor with shape \texttt{(1, 3, 224, 224)}, where it is possible to incorrectly transpose dimensions of the same size that result in a different structure from what is intended.

-In addition, in some model architectures (e.g., InceptionV3) the \texttt{Transpose} node is placed after a series of nodes that normalize data (using \texttt{Gather}, \texttt{Unsqueeze}, \texttt{Mul} and \texttt{Add} nodes), based on a specific input dimension. \tool\ detects these differences across model graph and marks them as potential faults.
+In addition, in some model architectures (e.g., InceptionV3) the \texttt{Transpose} node is placed after a series of nodes that normalize data based on a specific input dimension.
+For instance, in InceptionV3, the \texttt{Transpose} node is placed after a series of \texttt{Gather}, \texttt{Unsqueeze}, \texttt{Mul}, and \texttt{Add} nodes. \tool\ detects these differences across model graph and reports them during fault localization.